jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 The new key share proposed in this document "key_share_pqc", along with its value of 63, needs to be updated in the registry specified for TLS ExtensionType Values.
 See [TLSE24].
 The registry for TLS Supported Groups will need to have the proper values assigned to the Classic McEliece family with the entries of 42-51 and the RLCE algorithm group with 52-54.
 See [TLSP25].

+# Acknowledgements

+Thank you to Martin Thomson and David Schinazi, as their Internet Draft template was used to generate this document, before the authors' information was added.
+The authors also want to thank the contributers of the kramdown-rfc GitHub repository, as their examples helped with the format for the figures presented in this document.

 --- back